HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 ## Step 5: Register the Webhook with HubRise

-With our Make.com webhook ready, we now need to tell HubRise where to send the order data.
+We need to provide HubRise with the URL it should send the order data to.
 We'll do this by registering our webhook via the HubRise API.

 1. Open the scenario "Register webhook" from Step 2.
 2. Delete the "Make an OAuth 2.0 request" module - we no longer need it.